hsynalv/Microservice.Qdemy/README.md

-# Projede Kullanılan Library ve Design'lar
+# Technologies used in the project

 - **Catalog API** => MongoDb